yellowdog/python-examples/README.md

 ## Variable Substitutions in Jsonnet Files

 The scripts provide full support for variable substitutions in Jsonnet files, using the same rules as for the JSON specifications.
-Remember that for **Worker Pool** and **Compute Requirement** specifications, variable substitutions must be prefixed and postfixed by `__`, e.g. `"__{{username}}}__"`.
+Remember that for **Worker Pool** and **Compute Requirement** specifications, variable substitutions must be prefixed and postfixed by double underscores (`__`), e.g. `"__{{username}}}__"`.

-Variable substitution is performed before Jsonnet expansion into JSON, and again after the expansion.
+Variable substitution is performed before Jsonnet expansion into JSON, **and** again after the expansion.

 ## Checking Jsonnet Processing

 There are three possibilities for verifying that a Jsonnet specification is doing what is intended:

-1. To inspect the basic conversion of Jsonnet into JSON, without any additional processing by the Python Examples scripts, the `yd-jsonnet2json` command can be used.
+1. To inspect the basic conversion of Jsonnet into JSON, without any additional processing by the Python Examples commands, the `yd-jsonnet2json` command can be used.
 This takes a single command line argument which is the name of the jsonnet file to be processed:

 ```shell
 yd-jsonnet2json my_file.jsonnet